 Keep planting out greens seedlings.
 If your garden isn't getting much sun, planting greens such as silverbeet, rocket, bok choy and tatsoi is a great way to ensure you always have something to harvest.
 Keep the colours going in your garden by adding in colourful vegetables such as rainbow chard and purple kale.

-Brassica seedlings planted now will be ready for you in spring.
+Brassica seedlings planted now will be ready for you in late spring.
 A little forward planning like this will keep you harvesting all year long.

 Slugs and Snails

 The cooler wet weather means slugs and snail numbers are on the rise.
 Protect your little seedlings by setting out snail beer traps or going on a snail hunt when it's dark.

 Catching them red-handed for a few nights will reduce their numbers.
 Once you've caught them, drown or squish them so they don't crawl back to your plants.
 Snails and slugs can travel surprisingly far!

 Now is a great time to plant garlic if you haven't done so already.
 If you're waiting until the shortest day of the year to plant, take the time this month to prep the bed.